All Episodes

 The number of plans currently in progress with the final aim of bringing about the Earth's destruction, zero.

-The number of scientific experiments currently underway with the potential to bring about the Earth's destruction, zero.
+The number of scientific experiments currently underway with the potential to bring about the Earth's destruction.

-Minimum amount of time until the earth is destroyed by natural means, discounting total existence failure, uh twenty-five years.
+Minimum amount of time until the Earth is destroyed by natural means, discounting total existence failure, 25 years.

-And that's that's that's like the the first estimates of the earth being destroyed for global warming or whatever, twenty-five years.
+And that's like the first estimates of the Earth being destroyed by global warming or whatever, 25 years.

-Minimum amount of time until the earth is destroyed by artificial means fifty years.
+Minimum amount of time until the Earth is destroyed by artificial means, 50 years.

 This is not a guide for those whose aim is merely to wipe out humanity.